nrwl/ci/README.md

     # you can do that here.
 The default install step is not executed when this input is given.
     install-commands: ""

-    # [OPTIONAL] If you want to provide specific agent environment.
+    # [OPTIONAL] Provides override for type of the machine to run the workflow on
+    # The machine can be either a GitHub-hosted runner or a self-hosted runner
     #
+    # NOTE: If you change this option, make sure it matches the agent configuration
     # Default: ubuntu-latest
     runs-on: ""
 ```